GhostStop is here to provide you with the best ghost hunting equipment and gear available for paranormal investigations at discount prices.

 people mistakenly use an infrared/non-contact thermometer to detect ambient temperature.
 These

-surface.
+devices read infrared radiation from whatever surface it is 'looking' at.
+This could be from across the room.
 Most include a red laser light so that you can see where the

 device is pointing.
 For this purpose, lets say you're pointing it at a